MTxWL/autOM-7ed_r3P0rtiI5g/README.md

 Jupiter Anaconda
 - data upload from data092020.csv
 - data inspection and results output in fig*.png
-- data reporting in output in report.pdf
+- data reporting in output in report.pdf based on own HTMl template

 Pycharm professional and VENV terminal
 - automation of data reporting by use of *.py and linux terminal